-As far as the rose companions are concerned, I don’t cut back my upright perennials and annuals until the spring–I love the winter interest they provide especially when the snow falls on the different plant shapes.
-For those that are low and spreading, I do remove them as they can become a host to undesirables.
+As far as the rose companions are concerned, I don’t cut back my perennials and annuals until the spring–I love the winter interest they provide especially when the snow falls on the different plant shapes.
+And, those seed pods are very yummy to our birds who hang around.

 Now for “all those roses.”
 Many of my roses are known to be winter hardy because I know that it is very likely that we will have a harsh winter and I would advise you make decisions on the roses you buy based on your weather conditions throughout the year not just your spring and summer.